Lamentations 2

 [18] A "ground" thread runs throughout this chapter: vv.2,9,10,11,21.
 See also Dobbs-Allsopp (2012), p.93.

-[19] The Lord's "right hand", usually defensive of his people, was not only withdrawn in v.3 but is now turned to attack against them both here and in v.8.
+[19] The Lord's "right hand", usually defensive of his people, was not only retracted in v.3 but is now turned to attack against them both here and in v.8.
 See also the "enemy hands" in v.7.

 [20] This overall line is shorter than the usual qinah 3–2; Goldingay (2022), p.95, note 'd'.